openlibhums/memory-alpha/content/pages/support/accounts-and-roles/janeway-roles-and-permissions.md

 Janeway allows more granular permissions for journal managers and editors, using the **Permissions** setting group.
 This can be used on the configuration of licences and sections as following:

 - Licenses
   Permissions control whether users can access the licenses control pages based on their roles, defaulting to Editor and Journal Manager.

 - Sections
   Permissions control whether a user can access the sections control pages based on their roles, defaulting to Editor and Journal Manager.

 ### Editing granular permissions (staff only - advanced)

 > [!NOTE]
 > The following sections contain information on configuring granular permissions.
 This requires more advanced technical knowledge, though you are unlikely to need this (often).

-There is no interface for updating the roles that can access these pages and the setting is JSON stored in the database.
+There is no interface for updating the roles that can access the licenses and sections pages and the setting is JSON stored in the database.
 If you are not comfortable or able editing this, contact your system administrator.

 > [!WARNING]
 > Only modify granular permissions if you are confident in the change you are making.